Skip to main content

 When Do You Need a Non-Circumvention Agreement (UK)?

-A Non-Circumvention Agreement should be used whenever a party introduces another party to a commercial opportunity, business contact, investor, or counterparty, and the introducing party needs to ensure it will not be excluded from transactions arising from that introduction.
+A Non-Circumvention Agreement should be used whenever a party introduces another party to a commercial opportunity, business contact, investor, or counterparty, and the introducing party needs to confirm it will not be excluded from transactions arising from that introduction.
 Common situations in England and Wales include:

 Business introduction and brokerage: when an intermediary introduces a buyer and seller for an asset, business, or commodity transaction, and needs assurance that the parties will not complete the deal without paying the agreed finder’s fee or commission.
 This is particularly important where the introduction is the intermediary’s primary commercial contribution.